lebgdu543/OfflineAnime/README.md

 **This website is under developement.**

 # --- Offanime ---

-## What is this and why this thing exist?
+## What is this and why this exist?

 - First an anime website is really uncommon thing in today's day.
 - To make it short, with this website and application **(ios not supported!)** you can :